Frequently Asked Questions

 Is there a fee to register?

-There is a $75 registration fee per school regardless of how many teams are participating from each school.
+There is a $75 registration fee per school to participate in the Mock Pitch Day and Online Qualifier regardless of how many teams are participating from each school.
+State Final Registration is an additional $100 after the team has made it through the Online Qualifier.
 Payment can be made online via credit card.
 Other payment options must be approved by the K-12 InVenture Prize administration.

-How many teams from each school can register in September?
+How many teams from each school can register?

 A school may register as many teams as needed; however, there is no guarantee that more than one team from each school will be eligible to participate in State Finals.
 Schools that have several teams participating usually conduct their own internal competition to determine their school's eligible team.